How To Paint a Stone Fireplace White

 Page Contents

-Painting a stone fireplace a solid color like white can change the look of your room in just a few hours.
-When deciding on a shade of white, consider the look you’re trying to achieve.
+When deciding on painting fireplace stone a shade of white, consider the look you’re trying to achieve.
 Think about your wall color and a shade that would complement the room nicely.
 There are many shades of white, from creamy beige undertones to yellowish undertones.
 So be sure to hold up paint samples to see which shade looks best with your wall color.
 You don’t want the shade to look too stark.
 If white doesn’t work for you, you might decide on a light neutral shade of gray or tan.

 First, clean your stone by brushing off dust and dirt with a small broom.
 You can use a sponge or scrub brush and a bucket of soap and water to remove any grime or soot.
 Next, use painter’s tape to tape off the area you’re going to paint to protect the floor and the walls.
 Then, lay down a drop cloth on the floor in case the paint drips.
-After the stones are dry, use a sturdy paint brush to brush one or two coats of an oil based primer all over the stone and mortar.
-Then you can choose the water based paint shade of your choice to paint on next for an instant transformation!
-Check out this beautiful “after” picture from Greige Design.

 How To Whitewash a Stone Fireplace

-Can you whitewash a stone fireplace?
+When painting fireplace stone, you might ask yourself; can you whitewash a stone fireplace?
 Sure, you can.
 Whitewashing a stone fireplace involves creating a mixture of paint and water and then brushing the mixture over the stone to create a “whitewashed” look.
-Whitewashing your fireplace with chalk paint is one option for this technique.
-Keep reading to learn how to whitewash your stone fireplace.

 Supplies for whitewashing a stone fireplace include: